EDUCBA Logo

 Below is the parameter description syntax of the truncate table statement:

-Truncate: This statement in PostgreSQL used to remove all records from the table.
+Truncate: This statement in PostgreSQL is used to remove all records from the table.

-Table name: Table name is defined as the name of the table from which we have removed all rows.
+Table name: The table name is the specified name of the table from which we have removed all rows using the truncate command.
 We can use a single table as well as multiple tables to remove data from the table.

-Continue identity: It is defined in truncate command to show that it does not change the sequence value which was owned by the table column.
+Continue identity: The continue identity parameter is specified in the truncate command to indicate that it does not alter the sequence value owned by the table column.
 It is the default value of the table.

-Cascade: It is defined as truncate all tables which have foreign key references on another table.
-Also, drop all the group tables which were added due to cascade.
+Cascade: To truncate all tables with foreign key references on another table, we specify the action of truncating.
+Additionally, we drop all group tables that were added due to cascade.

 How does TRUNCATE TABLE work in PostgreSQL?